Fallout shelter: Shielding

-A basic fallout shelter consists of shields that reduce gamma ray exposure by a factor of 1000.
+A basic fallout shelter consists of shielding that reduces gamma-ray exposure by a factor of 1000.
 The required shielding can be accomplished with 10 times the thickness of any quantity of material capable of cutting gamma ray exposure in half.
 Shields that reduce gamma ray intensity by 50% (1/2) include 1 cm of lead, 6 cm of concrete, 9 cm of packed earth or 150 m of air.
 When multiple thicknesses are built, the shielding multiplies.
 Thus, a practical fallout shield is ten halving-thicknesses of packed earth, reducing gamma rays by approximately 1024 times (2^{10}).

-Usually, an expedient purpose-built fallout shelter is a trench; with a strong roof buried by 1 m (3 ft) of earth.
+Usually, an expedient, purpose-built fallout shelter is a trench with a strong roof buried 1 m (3 ft) of earth.
 The two ends of the trench have ramps or entrances at right angles to the trench, so that gamma rays cannot enter (they can travel only in straight lines).
 To make the overburden waterproof (in case of rain), a plastic sheet may be buried a few inches below the surface and held down with rocks or bricks.

 Blast doors are designed to absorb the shock wave of a nuclear blast, bending and then returning to their original shape.